MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/mac/set-preference-macro-security-office-for-mac.md

 ***Applies to:*** *Office for Mac, Office 2019 for Mac, Office 2016 for Mac*

-In Office for Mac, there are three levels of macro security available, as seen in the following screen shot:
+In Office for Mac, there are three levels of macro security available, as seen in the following screenshot:

 ![Shows the macro security options for Security &amp; Privacy](../images/48dc9e7f-d4d0-4603-9a50-7112f40805c9.png)